drscotthawley/NASH_time_align/README.md

 - Other thoughts/comments/ideas/questions?

 ## Motivations/Confessions/Prior Art
 - Confession:TBH I don't actually care about building an "app", my motivation is more about exploring how neural networks are able to learn (or not learn) various processes -- time alignment was just one thing that SignalTrain wasn't "designed" to do but it could still learn, and I thought that "learning capacity" was fascinating!
-Beat Detective and tools by Slate (drum replacement) are great and many people have worked on this sort of problem.
+Beat Detective and tools by Slate (drum replacement), and [SynchroArts](https://www.synchroarts.com/) are great, and many people have worked on this sort of problem and produced products (that I don't presume to actually try to "beat"!).
 But if you want to make an app from this, great!
 MIT license on what we make together.

 - Paper: ["Using Neural Networks to Compute Time Offsets from Musical Instruments"](https://www.aes.org/e-lib/browse.cfm?elib=20726) by Pereira, Igor; Distante, Cosimo; Silveira, Luiz F.; Gonçalves, Luiz, AES Journal, 2020.